 In addition, the ETS Office of Testing Integrity constantly monitors testing, investigates security issues and strives to ensure score validity worldwide, maintaining its long-standing commitment to reliable and secure test scores.

-Prevention — Five Ways ETS Works to Prevent Breaches of Test Security
+Prevention — 5 Ways ETS Works to Prevent Breaches of Test Security

 1. Using the Highest Standards to Create Test Content

-As a not-for-profit research and assessment organization, ETS is committed to the highest standards in developing test content, supported by more than 150 research studies.
+As a not-for-profit research and assessment organization, ETS is committed to the highest standards in developing test content, supported by more than 240 peer-reviewed research reports, books, journal articles and book chapters.
 Watch our video, How ETS Develops Test Questions (Flash), to see all the steps we take to develop and review each question before it can appear on an ETS test.

-In 2005, the TOEFL iBT® test pioneered the use of integrated test questions in a large scale language assessment.
+The TOEFL iBT® test pioneered the use of integrated test questions in a large scale language assessment.
 Integrated questions require test takers to demonstrate how well they can actually use English to communicate in the classroom by combining the language skills of reading, listening, speaking and writing.
-These integrated test questions not only provide important information on language ability, their design deters memorization of text to fit into responses, making these questions less amenable to coaching.
+These integrated test questions not only provide important information on language ability, their design also deters memorization of text to fit into responses, making these questions less amenable to coaching.

 2. Establishing Secure Test Centers